Mark Canha Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.00 team ERA that ranks 10th across all league pitching staffs.
+- The Rangers' 4.01 team ERA ranks 11th among all league pitching staffs.

-- The Rangers allow the seventh-fewest home runs in baseball (135 total, 1.1 per game).
+- The Rangers allow the eighth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Rangers are sending Dunning (9-4) to make his 19th start of the season as he looks for his 10th victory.
-He is 9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched.

-- His last appearance came on Sunday against the San Francisco Giants, when the right-hander threw seven innings, surrendering one earned run while allowing seven hits.
+- His most recent appearance came on Tuesday against the Los Angeles Angels, when the right-hander tossed seven scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.